CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Syntax VOP3B: V_ADD_CO_U32 VDST, SDST(2), SRC0, SRC1
 Description: Add SRC0 to SRC1 and store result to VDST and store carry flag to SDST (or VCC) bit with number that equal to lane id.
 SDST is 64-bit.
 Bits for inactive threads in SDST are always zeroed.
+If CLAMP modifier supplied, then result is saturated to 32-bit unsigned value.
 Operation:
 ```
 UINT64 temp = (UINT64)SRC0 + (UINT64)SRC1
-VDST = temp
+VDST = CLAMP ?
+MIN(temp, 0xffffffff) : temp
 SDST = 0
 UINT64 mask = (1ULL<<LANEID)
 SDST = (SDST&~mask) | ((temp >> 32) ? mask : 0)